When the snare drum is one of the main sounds in a mix then you must nail the compressor settings.

 With tonal compression, you’re able to control the dynamic range without changing the timbre and still keep the snare sounding organic.

-If the dynamic range is too drastic then you might want to use some automation and minor compression to get a great sound.
+If the dynamic range is too drastic then you might want to use a combination of volume automation and minor compression to get a great sound.

 So, try by all means to avoid compressing a snare sample.